 In practice, the shareholder rights described in Section V.i have also been actively exercised by hedge funds, most notably the right to have an item placed on the agenda of a general meeting.47 Although the aim of the new rights was to increase shareholder participation and strengthen the monitoring of management boards, the actions of hedge funds have also revealed a dark side to participation.
 In particular, the focus on short-term profits has had adverse effects in some cases.

-In limiting the right to have items placed on the agenda the Corporate Governance Code goes further than the Act.49 The Code provides that a shareholder of a listed company may exercise this right only after having consulted the management board about this.
+In limiting the right to have items placed on the agenda, the Corporate Governance Code goes further than the Act.49 The Code provides that a shareholder of a listed company may exercise this right only after having consulted the management board.
 If the item to be placed on the agenda may possibly result in a change in the company's strategy, the management board must be given a period of a maximum of 180 days to respond (the response time).
-The management board should use this period to confer with the relevant shareholder.
-The statutory period for such requests, however, is 60 days before the meeting – even for items relating to the company's strategy – and may, therefore, clash with the response time.
-The response time is an elaboration of the statutory principles of reasonableness and fairness that shareholders are required to adhere to in their relations with the company, and must, therefore, be respected by an activist large shareholder.
-It may only be disregarded on compelling grounds.50 Furthermore, on 19 December 2019, a bill was submitted to the Lower House of Parliament, introducing a statutory cooling-off period of up to 250 days during which the shareholders meeting would not be able to dismiss, suspend or appoint board members of a listed Dutch company under attack.
-The cooling-off period may also be invoked in case of unwanted shareholder activism.
+The management board should use this response time to confer with the relevant shareholder.
+The statutory period for these requests, however, is 60 days before the meeting – even for items concerning the company's strategy – and, therefore, may clash with the response time.
+The response time is an elaboration of the statutory principles of reasonableness and fairness to which shareholders are required to adhere in their relations with the company and, therefore, must be respected by an activist large shareholder.
+It may be disregarded only on compelling grounds.50 Furthermore, on 19 December 2019, a Bill was submitted to the Dutch Parliament, introducing a statutory cooling-off period of up to 250 days, during which the meeting of shareholders would not be able to dismiss, suspend or appoint board members of a listed Dutch company under attack.
+The cooling-off period may also be invoked if there is unwanted shareholder activism.
 The Bill is expected to enter into force in 2021.

 The trend towards limiting shareholder rights can also be discerned in Dutch case law.
-For example, the Supreme Court, in the summer of 2010, held that it is up to the management board to determine corporate strategy.
+For example, the Supreme Court, in summer 2010, held that it is up to the management board to determine corporate strategy.
 Decisions of this nature need not be submitted to the shareholders for approval or consultation, not even on the grounds of reasonableness and fairness or non-statutory governance rules.51 This judgment limits the possibility for shareholders to demand strategic changes.
-This is echoed in a more recent judgment, in which a large investor was denied the right to add a strategic item to the agenda.52
+This is echoed in a judgment in 2018, in which a large investor was denied the right to add a strategic item to the agenda.52

 v Takeover defences and other protective measures

-In Dutch practice, various (structural and ad hoc) defensive measures have been developed against the threat of hostile takeovers, shareholder activism, etc., among others:
+In Dutch practice, various (structural and ad hoc) defensive measures have been developed against the threat of hostile takeovers, shareholder activism, among other things:

 - the incorporation of a protective foundation with a call option to acquire preferred shares;